otto-link/PointSampler/README.md

 - ✔️ Random sampling in arbitrary dimensions
 - ✔️ Grid-based sampling with jitter and stagger
 - ✔️ Importance sampling via rejection or resampling
+- ✔️ Poisson disc sampling (uniform and non-uniform)
 - ✔️ Point cloud filtering and normalization
 - ✔️ Density-based spatial distribution
 - ✔️ Relaxation using k-nearest neighbors (with `nanoflann`)